vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/remediate.md

 - Rule with 2 predicates matching both the string matching condition and SQL injection condition

-##Console Walkthrough - Creating a Condition and Rule
+##Console Walkthrough Example - Creating a Condition and Rule

+!!! info "Note About This Section"
+    **This section is a sample walkthrough to illistrate the process of creating WAF conditions and rules.** To begin building your WAF ACL for this round, go to the <a href="./#perimeter-layer-round-rule-creation-and-solutions" target="_blank">Perimeter Layer Round - Rule Creation and Solutions</a> section.

 1. In the AWS WAF console, create a string match condition by selecting **String and regex** matching from the side-bar menu to the left of the console, under the **Conditions** heading.